-- If the applications received exceed 10 per seat, then only the screening test will be conducted.
-Otherwise, Merit will be prepared based on personal interview. - 2.
-For screening test, 50% marks will be from the respective field and remaining 50% will be based on the general knowledge, current affairs and computer knowledge.
+- 1. If the applications exceed 10 seats per seat, only then the screening test will be conducted.

+Otherwise, Selection will based on interview. - 2.
+For screening test, 50% marks will be from the respective field and remaining 50% will be based on the general knowledge, current affairs and computer knowledge. - 3.
+Detailed scheme of question paper and syllabus will be notified on the admission at a later date.